lakshaycodes/lakshaycodes/README.md

 # Hi there! 👋 I'm Lakshay Aggarwal

 ## 🚀 About Me
 I'm an **Electronics and Communication Engineering student** at **NSUT Delhi** with a passion for **Django backend development, programming, and robotics**.
-I love building scalable web applications and have developed multiple projects, including a **CRM system, a full-stack website using Django and Bootstrap, and a web-based SaaS platform**.
+I love building scalable web applications and have developed multiple projects, including a **CRM system, a full-stack website using Django and Bootstrap, and a Automated Certificate Submission & Verification System**.

 ## 💻 Tech Stack
 - **Languages**: Python, C++, JavaScript